armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-5.md

 The default is used if there is no value set in the UI.

-### Pipelines as Code multi-branch enhancement
+### Pipelines-as-Code multi-branch enhancement

-Now you can configure Pipelines as Code to pull Dinghy files from multiple branches on the same repo.
+Now you can configure Pipelines-as-Code to pull Dinghy files from multiple branches on the same repo.
 Cut out the tedious task of managing multiple repos; have a single repo for Spinnaker application pipelines.
-See [Multiple branches]({{< ref "plugins/pipelines-as-code/install-cdsh#multiple-branches" >}}) for how to enable and configure this feature.
+See [Multiple branches]({{< ref "plugins/pipelines-as-code/install/cdsh#multiple-branches" >}}) for how to enable and configure this feature.

 ### Enhanced BitBucket Server pull request handling